-Act 153 became effective December 31, 2014.
-This Act requires all volunteers who are responsible for the welfare of a child or have direct contact with children to obtain the following clearances prior to engaging in volunteer activities:
+Act 15, which was passed on July 1, 2015 and is effective immediately, modifies some of the requirements of Act 153 which became effective December 31, 2014.
+This act requires all volunteers who are responsible for the welfare of a child or have direct contact with children to obtain the following clearances prior to engaging in volunteer activities1:

-- 1. Pennsylvania criminal history clearance cost \$10.00 completed online; - 2.
-Pennsylvania child abuse history clearance cost \$10.00 completed via mail; - 3.
+- 1. Pennsylvania criminal history certification cost waived one time every 57 months completed online: - 2.
+Pennsylvania child abuse history certification cost waived one time every 57 months completed via mail; - 3.
 FBI criminal history background check which requires fingerprinting cost \$27.00 completed online and in person.